 A garden where the child can lose herself in her imagination, where anything could be possible.

-It’s a garden where there aren’t such perfect flower beds that she can’t tumble on the lawn.
-It’s not one level surface.
+It’s a garden where there aren’t such perfect flower beds that she can’t tumble and roll on the lawn.
+It’s ideally not one level surface.
 It’s interesting to the senses!

 Young children can have endless hours of imaginative play in a garden like this.

-Five Tips to Create a Garden Space Your Child Will Love:
+Five Tips to Create a Child-Friendly Garden Your Child Will Love:

 1. Provide props to encourage play.

 For example, props for your children to create a picnic, or to make a ‘tent’.
 Sometimes children will ask for the props they need – but wise adults will also be sensitive to when something extra is needed.
-Maybe it’s a bottle of bubbles to blow, or a temporary ‘clothes line’ and pegs for a morning of washing dolly’s clothes
+Maybe it’s a bottle of bubbles to blow, or a temporary ‘clothes line’ and pegs for a morning of washing dolly’s clothes, or an old sheet to make a tent.

-Farms, zoos and many adventures can be created with a few props.
+Farms, zoos and many adventures can be created with a few simple props.

 2. Provide natural play materials.

-Water play is a much loved activity – but be aware of any safety hazards.
+Natural materials like water, sand, mud, stones sticks and plants provide a rich sensory experience for children.
+Different weights, textures temperatures, smells, ways fo being used.
+Water play is a much-loved activity – but be aware of any safety hazards.
 A sand area is also great.
-Earth, mud, stones, wood and water are all part of garden play.
+Earth, mud, stones, wood, and water are all part of garden play.

 3. Create a safe (and enticing) garden – and give them freedom in that space.